TheOrbMaverick/Oneredbox-ng/README.md

 It also shows the price for each of the stages ina beautifully rendered UI.

 Technical:
-Python with flask
+Python with flask,
-HTML
+HTML,
-CSS
+CSS,
 MySQL Database